Lukas-dev-de/UniDocs/README.md

 ## Stuff to implement:
 #### low effort
 - [x] add more icons for selection
-- [] feature: change/edit module icon like title
+- [ ] feature: change/edit module icon like title
-- [] feature: select for multiple tags by ctl click on tag filters
+- [ ] feature: select for multiple tags by ctl click on tag filters

 #### medium effort
-- [] feature: add documents to module per drag n drop
+- [x] feature: applying tags by drag n dropping them from the filter bar onto documents
-- [] feature: add colors to modules
+- [ ] feature: add documents to module per drag n drop
-- [] feature: renaming files directly in import/import menu
+- [ ] feature: add colors to modules
-- [] fix: get links in settings to work
+- [ ] feature: renaming files directly in import/import menu
-- [] feature: applying tags by drag n dropping them from the filter bar onto documents
+- [ ] fix: get links in settings to work
-- [] feature: selecting multiple files (for example with ctl+click or middle click) to apply tags or delete multiple at once
+- [ ] feature: selecting multiple files (for example with ctl+click or middle click) to apply tags or delete multiple at once
-- [] feature: reorganise modules order in sidebar drag n drop
+- [ ] feature: reorganise modules order in sidebar by draging
-- [] feature: grouping modules in sidebar
+- [ ] feature: grouping modules in sidebar

 #### high effort
-- [] implement custom themes
+- [ ] implement custom themes
-- [] file syncing (for example via self-hosting, github or googledrive ...)
+- [ ] file syncing (for example via self-hosting, github or googledrive ...)